jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 You’ve now restricted the existing behavior &mdash; allowing requests to execute the Lambda &mdash; to only work on `GET` requests.

 Once you’re back on the Routes page, click “Create” in the left column header to create a new route.
-Select “POST” from the methods dropdown and set the URL to `/wish-list-service`, then click Save.
+Select “POST” from the methods dropdown and set the URL to `/wish-list-service`, then click the "Create" button.

 ![Adding a POST method to the route](images/jwt6.png)